 The financial statements principal classifications are revenues, expenses, equity, assets and liabilities.
 Few advantages of financial accounting are:

-The financial statement reflect the profits of the company which can be used to check the previous year financial status.
+- Comparison of Result-The financial statement reflects the profits of the company which can be used to check the previous year financial status.

 The above mentioned is the concept, that is elucidated in detail about ‘Difference Between Cost Accounting and Financial Accounting’ for the Commerce students.
 To know more, stay tuned to BYJU’S.